 Galcos was first opened in 1897 in Downtown Los Angeles by Galioto and Corto Passi as one of the first Italian grocery stores in the city.
 The store was purchased from the Passi family in 1940 and continues to be operated by the same family until today.
 The store was moved to Highland Park in 1955.
 In 1995, current operator John F. Nese began dramatically expanding his selection of soft drinks with smaller, less known brands.
 He was protesting the unfair pricing of large soft drink brands against smaller independent grocers.
 Galcos is now known for its huge selection of hundreds of different brands of soft drinks and beers.

-First opened in 1903, Fugetsu-Do Confectioners appears to be the oldest operating confectionary shop in Los Angeles County.
+First opened in 1903, Fugetsu-Do Confectioners, at 315 East First Street in Little Tokyo, appears to be the oldest operating confectionary shop in Los Angeles County.
 The shop was opened in the Little Tokyo District of Los Angeles by Seiichi Kito, an immigrant from Japan, and partners.
 By 1928, Kito found himself sole owner.
 Sadly, in 1941, the Kito family were forced to sell off their stock cheaply and put their confectionary-making equipment in storage due to the forced internment of U.S. persons of Japanese ancestry during World War II.
 They were interned in Wyoming during that period of time.
 After returning to Los Angeles in 1945, family members took restaurant work in order to raise enough money to get their equipment back from storage.
 In 1946, the Kito family was able to reopen Fugetsu-Do on First Street where it continues to be operated by the founding family.
-Fugetsu-Do is one of the three who are said to have invented the fortune cookie.
+Fugetsu-Do is one of the three who were said to have invented the fortune cookie.

 In 1906, Charles Von der Ahe, an immigrant from Denmark, opened his first Vons grocery store in Downtown Los Angeles at the corner of Seventh and Figueroa Streets.
 His approach, unlike that of the Ralphs stores, was to serve the neighborhood with “cash and carry” rather than “charge and deliver.”
 By 1928, Von der Ahe was operating 87 grocery stores.
 Although Von der Ahe sold his chain in 1929, his sons, Ted and Will, reopened Vons stores in 1933, even in the midst of the Great Depression.
 In 1948, the Vons brothers opened a new store at the corner of Santa Barbara (now Martin Luther King Jr.) and Crenshaw Boulevards that was among the first to offer pre-packaged perishables, self-service produce, and a meat and deli department.
 Vons launched their Pavilions stores in 1985.
 By 1997, the company was fully merged with Safeway, Inc., and now falls under the umbrella of the Albertsons Companies.